 Following the 10-week course, in order to graduate, students flock to more than 100 WTC-sponsored trips each spring and summer.
 Graduates go on to participate in adventurous cross-country backpacks with family and friends or on Sierra Club outings.
 Some climb peaks in the Sierra Nevada or attempt trekking the John Muir Trail; others go on to summit Mt.
 Shasta or Mt.
 Rainier or Mt.
 Kilimanjaro – and beyond.
 Some of our graduates join the WTC staff and become rated outings leaders for the Sierra Club.
 Others simply do what they were doing before WTC; they just do it more wisely, more carefully and more enjoyably.

-REGISTRATION FOR THE 2014 COURSE IS NOW CLOSED.
+REGISTRATION FOR THE 2015 COURSE WILL OPEN ON JULY 1, 2014.
 For more information, please visit WTC's website.

 [header photo by Jane Simpson]